sarahciston/codingcare/posts/unraveling-vo.md

 We keep each other warm with actions that repeat.
 Return to the same spot, and act again.
 Remember what you did.

-These are means of going through it, getting through it, making it through and transforming, again and again and again:
+These are means of going through it, getting through it, making it through and transforming, again and again.

 <!-- Relation, duration, persistence.